 6.1.3 In certain instances announced by the Product Group, the Grand Prize shall be a guaranteed amount and shall be determined pursuant to Section 6.5 of these rules.

-6.1.4 If individual shares of the GPP funds held to fund an annuity is less than $250,000.00, the Product Group, in its sole discretion, may elect to pay the winners their share of the funds held in the GPP.
+6.1.4 If individual shares of the GPP funds held to fund an annuity is less than two-hundred fifty thousand dollars ($250,000.00), the Product Group, in its sole discretion, may elect to pay the winners their share of the funds held in the GPP.

 6.1.5 All annuitized prizes shall be paid annually in thirty (30) payments with the initial payment being made in a single payment, to be followed by twenty-nine (29) payments funded by the annuity.
 Except as may be controlled by a Selling Lottery’s governing statute, all annuitized prizes shall be paid annually in thirty (30) graduated payments (increasing each year) by a rate as determined by the Product Group.
 Prize payments may be rounded down to the nearest one thousand dollars ($1,000.00).
 Annual payments after the initial payment shall be made by the lottery on the anniversary date or if such date falls on a non-business day, then the first business day following the anniversary date of the selection of the Grand Prize Winning Numbers.